CBP’s response to SARS-CoV-2/COVID-19 Pandemic

 Cape Bio Pharms is responding to the SARS-CoV-2 Pandemic in a variety of ways.

 The best way to manage a pandemic is with early detection and/or prevention.
 To this end, Cape Bio Pharms is producing SARS-CoV-2 Spike S1 reagents consisting of various regions of this huge glycoprotein attached to various fusion proteins.
-We are also collaborating with a local antibody manufacturers to produce antibodies against these proteins.
+In R&D are a range of antibodies against the RBD, as well as anti-Human IgG/IgM.
 Test kit manufacturers can utilise these proteins to create rapid diagnostic test kits to detect antibodies against the virus within blood samples.

 SARS-CoV-2, the virus that originated in Wuhan, China, is now spreading at an alarming rate worldwide.
-Since it's first appearance and identification in January 2020, it has spread to at least 177 countries and as of April 19 there are over 2.3 million cases reported worldwide.
+Since it's first appearance and identification in January 2020, it has spread to at least 177 countries and as of June 20 July 2020, there have been 14,348,858 confirmed cases of COVID-19, including 603,691 deaths, reported to WHO.
 This number is, however, not a true representation as many cases are asymptomatic and go undetected.
 Asymptomatic cases are as infectious and contribute to the spread of the virus.
 Symptoms of the disease, termed COVID-19, include fever, cough, shortness of breath(dyspnoea), headache and pneumonia.
 Symptoms occur within 2-14 days of infection.

 The most likely natural reservoir for the SARS-CoV-2 virus according to WHO is bats1.
 It is assumed to have jumped from animals (bats/pangolins) to humans as the similarity between the bat/pangolin viruses and the viruses extracted from cases has high sequence similarity2.